linuxserver/docker-nextcloud/README.md

 ## Versions

+* **24.06.24:** - Rebase to Alpine 3.20.
+Existing users should update their nginx confs to avoid http2 deprecation warnings.
 * **19.05.24:** - Added util-linux package required for taskset.
 * **10.04.24:** - Added imagemagick-pdf.
 * **05.04.24:** - Added imagemagick-heic.
 Manual update to `config.php` required - see above.